-Appendix 1 - ILLNESS MISADVENTURE APPLICATION - Years 11
+Appendix 2: ILLNESS/MISADVENTURE APPLICATION - Years 11&12

-Name: Course:

-Assessment Task: Date of task:

-Class: Teacher:

-Reason for application (please tick):

-Absent the day before an Assess sment Task

-Late to class the day before an A Assessment Task

-Missed a class the day before ar

-Other School Commitment on the commitment of the commitment on the commitment of the comm ask

-Extension (due to illness of exce

-or absent when an Assessm nent Task in due (due to Illness or Exceptional

-circumstances)Special Consideration (due to III) noss/Misadvonturo/Evcon tional Circumstances leading up t o an Assassment Task or

-on the day of an Assessment Ta tional circumstances leading up to D all Assessment lask, Of

-Were you provided with Disability Pro • nt +ack2

-No אוווט מטטפטטווופוו it task:

-Yes If yes, please provide deta aile

-have attached (please tick and comp

-Medical Certificate from Doctor (with the configuration)

-Supporting letter from parent/careş

-Other (please describe) 5ivei.
-Date

-This proforma is to be handed to the Dep uty Principal by 3pm.
-You will I be informed within two days of lodg gement of this application.

-Head Teacher / Deputy Principal Det

-Task to be accepted without penalt у

-Missed Task or Alternative Task (ple d by/on: (date)

-An estimate or zero (please circle) t

-• Extension granted.
-Due date:

-Signature of Head Teacher/Deputy Pr Date:

-Deputy Principal / Panel's recomme ndation:

-Approved To be reviewed Declined

-Арргочеа I to be reviewed Decimed

-Signature of Deputy Principal: Date:

-Student Acknowledgement:

-acknowledge the arrangement abov ve.

-Signature of Student: Date:

-IF YOU ARE NOT SATISFIED WITH THE PUTY PRINCIPAL WITHIN

-TWO DAYS OF RECEIVING THE RESULT
+Name: Course: Course: Date of task: Class: Teacher: Reason for application (please tick): □ Absent the day before an Assessment Task Late to a timetabled lesson early the day before e or of an Assessment Task Leaving early from a timetabled lesson the day before an Assessment Task Missed a timetabled lesson the day before or of an Assessment Task Other School Commitment on the day of an Ass sessment Task Extension (due to illness or exceptional circums - Absent from Assessment Task, or absent when circumstances) an Assessment Task is due (due to illness or exceptional Special Consideration (due to Illness/Misadven) ture/Exceptional Circumstances leading up to an Assessment Were you provided with Disability Provisions for the No Yes If yes, please provide details is assessment task?
+I have attached (please tick and complete relevant inj oms of illness specified): Date: Date: This proforma is to be handed to the Faculty Head Teacher by 3pm.
+You will be informed within two days of lodgement of this application.
+Head Teacher / Deputy Principal Determination: Task to be accepted without penalty Missed Task or Alternative Task (please circle) to be completed by/on: □ An estimate or zero (please circle) to be awarded Extension granted.
+Due date: Signature of Head Teacher/Deputy Principal: Date: Deputy Principal / Panel's recommendation: Approved To be reviewed Declined Signature of Deputy Principal: Date: Student Acknowledgement: I acknowledge the arrangement above.
+Signature of Student: Date: IF YOU ARE NOT SATISFIED WITH THE DETERMINATION YOU MAY APPEAL IN WRITING TO THE DEPUTY PRINCIPAL WITHIN TWO DAYS OF